 considered a late Bid.
 A late Bid shall not be considered for award unless: (i)

 no timely Bids meeting the requirements of the Bid Documents are received or, (ii)

 in the case of a multiple award, an insufficient number of timely Bids were received

 to satisfy the multiple awards; and acceptance of the late Bid is in the best interests

 of the Campus.
 Delays in United States mail deliveries or any other means of

 transmittal, including couriers or agents of SUNY or the Campus, shall not excuse

-bad weather, or security procedures for parking and building admittance, shall not
+weather, or security procedures for parking and building admittance, shall not excuse

-excuse late Bid submissions.
-Determinations relative to Bid timeliness shall
+late Bid submissions.
+Determinations relative to Bid timeliness shall be at the

 a proper Bid Security, or in the wrong form, or executed improperly, shall be